 As for the Epics – if it’s not possible, we try to not include them.
 If a deck can be built with no Epics at all, that’s great.
 However, that is sadly quite rare.
 Epics are often key cards in a given build, so removing them is either impossible or would drop the deck’s win rate by a lot.
 Even in the worst-case scenario, we try to keep it down to a couple of Epics, but if choosing between a deck that has to include a few Epics and a completely unplayable deck, we’ll choose the former.
 Playing a deck that virtually can’t win any games is just not fun.

 Legendaries are completely excluded UNLESS they are available for free.
-This includes all of the Core Set Legendaries, as well as Legendaries that were given out for free in the current Standard rotation (e.g. Pozzik, Audio Engineer – if you don’t have it, all you need to do is buy a single Festival of Legends pack and go to the pack opening screen, you will get the card automatically).
-For this reason, if you are a new player or you just came back after a long break, you should get at least 1 pack from each Standard expansion to collect all those free Legendaries.
+This includes all of the Core Set Legendaries, as well as Legendaries that were given out for free in the current Standard rotation.
+To unlock those free cards, you either have to open a single pack from a given expansion, or finish a simple achievement like owning 30 cards from a given set.
+It also lines up quite nicely with the fact that you’re guaranteed a Legendary in your first 10 card packs from each set.
+For this reason, if you are a new player or you just came back after a long break, your first priority should be buying up to 10 card packs from each Standard expansion.
+This will give you plenty of free Legendaries that you can use in all your decks, many of which are genuinely powerful.

 Cheap Hearthstone Decks

 The deck usually wins through burn damage.
 In the early/mid game your goal is to try to stabilize the board and keep removing your opponent’s threats.
 Use your board presence combined with Frost Strike, Corpsicle and pings from Horizon's Edge to keep the board clear while trying to push some chip damage here and there.
-If you face a slower deck like Control Warrior, their board presence won’t likely be a problem, so you should instead push as much tempo as you can.
-If you don’t want to overextend too much, play Gorgonzormu but don’t play the Cheese.
-Just keep it in hand and if your opponent drops a big board clear, play the Cheese for an instant refill.
+If you face a slower deck, their board presence won’t likely be a problem, so you should instead push as much tempo as you can.
+If you don’t want to overextend too much into AoE clears, Gorgonzormu and your Deathrattle minions are your best bet.
+In the case of Gorgonzormu, play it, but keep the Cheese in hand and let it grow.
+If your opponent drops a big board clear, play the Cheese for an instant refill.
+In the case of Deathrattle/Reborn minions (like Pozzik, Audio Engineer or Thassarian), they work the best when dropped into an already solid board that your opponent will want to clear.
+This way you still have some board presence right after and you can continue beating them down.

-However, at one point you want to switch gears and go for the face.
+After you’ve dealt enough chip damage, you want to switch the gears completely and just go face.
 The way you do it is usually by chaining Freeze effects.
 For example, you can start with Might of Menethil on Turn 6 to just freeze your opponent’s board and ignore it.
-Then on Turn 7 you can play another copy or maybe use Frostwyrm's Fury instead.
+Then on Turn 7 you can play Frostwyrm's Fury.
 You might have a couple of turns to just go all in with your opponent not being able to make trades.
-If that’s not enough, you have some reach in form of Corpsciles.
+If that’s not enough, you have some reach in the form of Corpsciles.
 If you have at least 3 Corpses when playing the card, it returns to your hand at the end of the turn.
-So you can shoot your opponent’s face a few turns in a row.
+Just keep shooting your opponent with it, many decks can’t stand this kind of constant burn damage.

 The goal of this deck is, as you’ve guessed it, to dish out as much damage as you can.
 The deck has some ways to control the board, but it’s at its strongest when it just goes face with everything.
 The main idea behind the deck is that it can summon multiple 1/1 Pirates with Charge.
-Then you have a few ways to buff them or otherwise benefit from them attacking.
-A perfect curve with the deck in a slower matchup is Treasure Distributor on T1, Sigil of Skydiving on T2 and then either Hozen Roughhouser or Southsea Captain on Turn 3.
-If Distributor survived until T2, you now have a 5/3, three 3/2’s and either a 3/4 or a 4/3 on the board.
+Then you have a few ways to buff them (or again extra Attack from them attacking).
+A perfect curve with the deck in a slower matchup is Treasure Distributor on T1, Sigil of Skydiving on T2, and then either Hozen Roughhouser or Southsea Captain on Turn 3.
+If Distributor survived until T2, you now have a 2/3, three 3/2’s and either a 3/4 or a 4/3 on the board.
 As you can imagine, that’s a whole lot of pressure.

 And that’s your main game plan.
 Set up Sigil of Skydiving or Dangerous Cliffside (another way to summon 1/1’s with Charge), then play your buffers and go face.
 Slam in Adrenaline Fiend and/or some other ways to gain Attack and you can have some Turn 5-6 lethals.
 Because of the potential damage, the deck gets very scary if your opponent has no answers.